 This is a new proposal.
 It is still being discussed, and not widely implemented.

 Users create DNS entries with payment information, which can be one or more addresses of different formats, combined to a BIP 21 URI.
-Since address reuse is best avoided for privacy reasons, the included addresses should only be static payment codes (like silent payment codes and BOLT12 offers).
+Since address reuse is best avoided for privacy reasons, the included addresses should be reusable (like silent payments and BOLT12 offers).
 Single-use addresses can be used if needed, but a mechanism to rotate them should be in place.

 Wallets look up the payment information when first exposed to a human-readable address.
-Then they rely on the retrieved information to initiate transactions.
+To ensure this information is up-to-date, wallets regularly check for updates, based on the expiration provided by the DNS resolver.

 Framing the correct use of the address should be done right away and as early in the user flow as possible.
-This allows them to make informed decisions as to how and when to use it.
-Users should be informed that:
+This allows user to make informed decisions as to how and when to use the address.
+The information should include:

 The purpose of the address is for verbally sharing their bitcoin address in a social setting.